Your Guide to Casual Employment Changes

 Updates to Casual Conversion

 The second update covers how casual employees change to permanent employment a.k.a Casual Conversion.
+This came into effect for businesses with 15+ employees in August 2024, and for those with fewer than 15 in August 2025.

-Here’s what you need to know:
+Here’s what employers need to know:

 • Under the new rules casual employees now have the right to request a conversion to permanent employment.